cliffordx/legalbai/pages/RPC_Annotated___Book_2___T11_T14.md

 		- **Art.
 343.** *Consented abduction.*
 		  collapsed:: true
 			- The abduction of a virgin over twelve years and under eighteen years of age, carried out with her consent and with lewd designs, shall be punished by the penalty of *prision correccional* in its minimum and medium periods.
-	- ## Chapter Five - PROVISIONS RELATIVE TO THE PRECEDING CHAPTERS OF TITLE ELEVEN collapsed:: true
+	- ### Chapter Five - PROVISIONS RELATIVE TO THE PRECEDING CHAPTERS OF TITLE ELEVEN
 		- **Art.
 344.** Prosecution of the crimes of adultery, concubinage, seduction, abduction, rape and acts of lasciviousness. id:: 84614269-bb93-43e1-b065-62a675ab8255 collapsed:: true